Vanilla Sky: Critical response

-Salon.com called Vanilla Sky an "aggressively plotted puzzle picture, which clutches many allegedly deep themes to its heaving bosom without uncovering even an onion-skin layer of insight into any of them."
-The review rhetorically asks: "Who would have thought that Cameron Crowe had a movie as bad as Vanilla Sky in him?
+Salon called Vanilla Sky an "aggressively plotted puzzle picture, which clutches many allegedly deep themes to its heaving bosom without uncovering even an onion-skin layer of insight into any of them."
+The review rhetorically asked: "Who would have thought that Cameron Crowe had a movie as bad as Vanilla Sky in him?
 It's a punishing picture, a betrayal of everything that Crowe has proved he knows how to do right. ...
 But the disheartening truth is that we can see Crowe taking all the right steps, the most Crowe-like steps, as he mounts a spectacle that overshoots boldness and ambition and idiosyncrasy and heads right for arrogance and pretension—and those last two are traits I never would have thought we'd have to ascribe to Crowe."
 Edward Guthmann of the San Francisco Chronicle gave the film 2/4 and wrote: "The film's aim—to dazzle and inspire—is sapped by Cruise's vein-popping, running-the-marathon performance."

 Peter Bradshaw of The Guardian and Gareth Von Kallenbach of the publication Film Threat compared Vanilla Sky unfavorably to Open Your Eyes.
-Bradshaw says Open Your Eyes is "certainly more distinctive than" Vanilla Sky, which he describes as an "extraordinarily narcissistic high-concept vanity project for producer-star Tom Cruise."
-Other reviewers extrapolate from the knowledge that Cruise had bought the rights to do a version of Amenábar's film.
+Bradshaw said that Open Your Eyes is "certainly more distinctive" than Vanilla Sky, which he described as an "extraordinarily narcissistic high-concept vanity project for producer-star Tom Cruise."
+Other reviewers extrapolated from the knowledge that Cruise had bought the rights to do a version of Amenábar's film.
 A Village Voice reviewer characterized Vanilla Sky as "hauntingly frank about being a manifestation of its star's cosmic narcissism".

 Kenneth Turan of the Los Angeles Times called Cameron Diaz "compelling as the embodiment of crazed sensuality" and The New York Times reviewer said she gives a "ferociously emotional" performance.
-Edward Guthmann of the San Francisco Chronicle similarly says of the film, "most impressive is Cameron Diaz, whose fatal-attraction stalker is both heartbreaking and terrifying."
+Edward Guthmann of the San Francisco Chronicle similarly said of the film, "most impressive is Cameron Diaz, whose fatal-attraction stalker is both heartbreaking and terrifying."
 For her performance, Diaz won multiple critics' groups awards, as well as being nominated for the Golden Globe Award, Screen Actors Guild Award, Critics' Choice Movie Award, Saturn Award, and AFI Award.
 Penélope Cruz's performance earned her a Razzie Award nomination for Worst Actress (in addition to her roles in Blow and Captain Corelli's Mandolin).